telerik/ajax-docs/controls/pushbutton/functionality/Icons/custom-icons.md

 1. Load the stylesheet with the desired font icons on the page.

-1. Override the font-family of the button's icon element with the target one (see **Example 3**)(COMMENT: Consider showing sample snippets directly in the list instead of only an exapmle with FontAwesome).
+1. Override the font-family of the button's icon element with the target one (see **Example 3**)(COMMENT: Consider showing sample snippets directly in the list instead of only an example with FontAwesome).

+	**CSS**

+		.RadButton.fa .rbIcon:before {
+			font-family: FontAwesome;
+		}

 1. Set the custom font icon class to the **Icon.CssClass** property.